 In AA they’d call that “ stinkin thinkin”.

 Same story: different substance.
 The method is: lying to ourselves.
 The result is never good; sometimes fatal.

-If you are thinking about getting help, come for a free hour-long appointment to see if you can take the plunge.
+If you are thinking about getting help, come for an hour-long appointment to see if you can take the plunge.
 It is not something you can do alone.
 You know that already.
 I have been an addiction/dependency counselor for 20 years.
 I can help you get free.

 Lila Caffery, MA, CCHT